 Michelle Badash, MS

-If you have symptoms or signs of active TB, your doctor may order the following:
+If you have symptoms that indicate active TB, your doctor may do the following tests:

-Inactive TB will have a positive skin test but you will have no symptoms.
-You may need to take medicine to prevent active TB.
-You may need to take this medicine over a 3-9 month period.
+Inactive (latent) TB will have a positive skin test but you will have no symptoms.
+You will need to take medication to prevent active TB.
+You may need to take this medication for a 3-9 month period.
 Again, it is important to take all the medication as recommended to prevent drug-resistant TB.

 American Lung Association

 Hawkridge T, Mahomed H. Prospects for a new, safer and more effective TB vaccine.